 - 2) Wrong Form Filed.
-If an applicant files the wrong form the OE may be determine that the applicant has failed to successfully submit and application and the wrong form filed may be cancelled pursuant to WP&P 10-103(1).
-In these cases, when applicable and possible, the OE will return the application fee to the applicant.
-Wrong form filed includes applications whose sources, completion status, maximum volumes/flow rates, and other fundamental parameters do not comply with requirements specified on the application form, in the Ordinance, or in these WP&Ps. - 3) Application Material Quality.
+If an applicant files the wrong form the OE may determine that the applicant has failed to successfully submit and application and the wrong form filed may be cancelled pursuant to WP&P 10-103(1).
+In these cases, when applicable and possible, the OE will return the application fee to the applicant. - 3) Application Material Quality.
 Applicants must provide clear, legible, and comprehensible application materials with fonts no smaller than 10-point in a clean font such as arial on all application materials, including maps.
 Equivalent hand-written printed text is also acceptable.
-Failure to meet application material quality requirements is failure to make a successful application submission pursuant to WP&P 10-103(1). - Acceptable Forms of Payment when Application Fees are Due.
-4) - a) Payment, in full, is required at the time of application, petition, or other form filing. - b) Acceptable Payment Forms: check or money order only. - c) Refunds for applications where OE staff have committed any work will not be allowed under normal circumstances.
+Failure to meet application material quality requirements is failure to make a successful application submission pursuant to WP&P 10-103(1). - 4) Acceptable Forms of Payment when Application Fees are Due. - a) Payment, in full, is required at the time of application, petition, or other form filing. - b) Acceptable Payment Forms: check or money order only. - c) Refunds for applications where OE staff have committed any work will not be allowed under normal circumstances.
 Refunds are only allowed in extenuating circumstances where either the OE, the Ordinance, or these WP&Ps are likely responsible for an incorrect application fee being administered by the OE.
 All refunds require written authorization from the Water Engineer.
-An applicant may withdraw an application, but application fees will only be refunded if OE staff have not commenced work on the application. - 5) Original Signatures Required.
+An applicant may withdraw an application, but application fees will only be refunded if OE staff have not committed work on the application. - 5) Original Signatures Required.
 Only original signatures are accepted for declarations of ownership and written permission(s) needed for possessory interest.
 Photocopies, facsimiles, stamps, or scans of signatures and electronic signatures are not acceptable. - 6) Written Permission of Possessory Interest.
 If the applicant does not have a possessory interest in the property, the application must contain notarized written permission from someone with possessory interest in the property.
 The written permission must include that name of the person giving permission, what actions of the applicant are permissible on the property, what parcels are included in the permission, the duration of permission, and the name of the person to whom permission is being given.
 The written permission must be signed by both parties and be notarized.
-In some instances, the written permission may require filing with the county Clerk and Recorder's office to be made appurtenant to the land. - 7) All owners' authorizations required.
-For applications with any portions of points of diversion, places of use, or conveyances located on fee land held by multiple owners, all owners of record must provide original signatures on the application, or the application must contain written permission pursuant to WP&P 10-103(6) above of all owners with the possessory interest for portions of the water development located on those lands.
+In some instances, the written permission may require filing with the county Clerk and Recorder's office to be made appurtenant to the land.
+The criteria of this section does not apply to applicants pursuing the use of the Flathead System Compact Water, See WP&P, § 22-118 for more details. - 7) All owners' authorizations required.
+For applications with any portions of points of diversion, places of use, or conveyances located on fee land held by one or more owners, all owners of record must provide original signatures on the application, or the application